Ephesians 2

 Two words turn the entire passage.
 "But God."
 In Greek, this is alla ho theos - a strong adversative.
 While you were dead, God acted.
 While you were captive to sin and the will of the air-prince, God did not wait for you to get your act together.
 God moved.
 Everything that follows flows from this turning point.

-God is described as "rich in mercy."
-Not stingy mercy, doled out sparingly.
-Not mercy that waits for repentance first.
-A richness of mercy - an abundance, a lavishness.
+God is described as "rich in mercy" - a richness of mercy, an abundance, a lavishness.
 And this mercy is driven by love.
 "For his great love wherewith he loved us."
 The love comes first.
 The mercy flows from it.
-God does not have to be persuaded to love you.
-He is already rich in it.
+God is already rich in love toward you.

 Paul repeats: "Even when we were dead in sins."
-No waiting period.
-No preliminary reform.
-You did not wake up part-way and meet God halfway.
-You were dead.
-And in that state - dead, without any power to resurrect yourself - God quickened you.
+You were dead - without any power to resurrect yourself.
+And in that state, God quickened you.

 "Hath quickened us together with Christ."
-This is not just about individual souls receiving life.
-It is about participation in Christ's own resurrection.
+This is participation in Christ's own resurrection.
 His rising is your rising.
 His life becomes your life.
 Theologians call this "union with Christ" - you are incorporated into Him, made alive as part of His resurrection.

-A parenthetical pause: "(by grace ye are saved;)" Paul cannot go further without clarifying: this quickening is grace.
-Pure gift.
-Unearned.
-This is salvation - not a future event alone, but a present reality already at work.
+A parenthetical pause: "(by grace ye are saved;)" Paul cannot go further without clarifying: this quickening is grace, a gift freely given.
+This is salvation - a present reality already at work.

 "Hath raised us up together."
-Not only quickened - made alive.
-But raised up.
 The metaphor is resurrection itself.
 Jesus rose from the dead; the believer, united to Him, rises with Him.
 This too is already true.
-You are not waiting to be raised; you have been raised.
+You have been raised.

 "Made us sit together in heavenly places in Christ Jesus."
 Seated.
 At rest.
-In heavenly places - not a future promise alone, but a present position.
+In heavenly places - a present position.
 Your body is still on earth, but your identity, your reality in Christ, is already seated at the right hand of God.
-This is Paul's answer to despair: you are not where you used to be.
+This is Paul's answer to despair.

 "That in the ages to come he might shew the exceeding riches of his grace."
 Paul ends this section with a stunning purpose: God made you alive and raised you and seated you so that He could display His grace to the cosmos itself.
 In future ages, the angels will see what God did for you - for us - and marvel at the lavishness of grace.
 Your salvation is cosmic news.